 Before joining Capital Crossing in 2000, he was in private practice with several firms later became a partner at Riemer & Braunstein, LLP.
 Mr. Krumsiek holds a J.D. from the University of Notre Dame in South Bend, IN, and a B.A. from the College of the Holy Cross in Worcester, MA.
 He was admitted to the Massachusetts Bar Association in 1989 and the United States District Court of Massachusetts in 1990.

-JP Lapointe is responsible for the company’s finances and accounting.
+JP Lapointe is responsible for the bank's finances and accounting.

 Jon Levirne is the Senior Vice President of Business Development and is responsible for growing our national lending business.
 Prior to joining Northeast Bank in October 2016, Mr. Levirne was the Managing Director at Edgewood Capital for more than 13 years.